-The Circular Economy: Case Studies about the Transition from the Linear Economy surveys all major industry sectors and geographic regions as it explores actual examples of the circular economy in action.
-Unlike other books, which provide narrow perceptions of wide-ranging and highly interconnected paradigms such as supply chains, recycling, businesses models, and waste management, The Circular Economy provides a comprehensive overview of the circular economy from various perspectives.
-Its unique insights into the approaches, methods, and tools that enable people to make the transformation to a circular economy show how recent research, trends, and attitudes have moved beyond the "call to arms" approach to a level of maturity that requires sound scientific thinking, rigor, and implementation to deliver the societal benefits that the circular economy promises.
+The Circular Economy: Case Studies about the Transition from the Linear Economy explores examples of the circular economy in action.
+Unlike other books that provide narrow perceptions of wide-ranging and highly interconnected paradigms, such as supply chains, recycling, businesses models and waste management, this book provides a comprehensive overview of the circular economy from various perspectives.
+Its unique insights into the approaches, methods and tools that enable people to make the transformation to a circular economy show how recent research, trends and attitudes have moved beyond the "call to arms" approach to a level of maturity that requires sound scientific thinking.

-- Compiles evidence through case studies that illustrates how individuals, organizations, communities, and countries are transitioning to a circular economy
+- Compiles evidence through case studies that illustrate how individuals, organizations, communities and countries are transitioning to a circular economy

-- Provides a comprehensive theoretical and empirical summary of the circular economy that describes what others are actually doing and planning
+- Provides a theoretical and empirical summary of the circular economy that emphasizes what others are actually doing and planning

-- Highlights achievements from industry, agriculture, forestry, energy, water, and other sectors that show how circular principles are applicable, eco-friendly, and profitable, and thus sustainable
+- Highlights achievements from industry, agriculture, forestry, energy, water and other sectors that show how circular principles are applicable, eco-friendly, profitable, and thus sustainable